AndrewAtLarge/BibUpdate/README.rst

   Replace the existing BibTeX_ file with the updated file.
 A backup version of the original BibTeX_ is made with a .bak extension. it is also possible to specify the output filename as the last argument to bibupdate.

+-w WRAP_LEN --wrap WRAP_LEN    wrap bibtex fields to specified width

+  Limits the maximum line length in the output BibTeX_ file.
+In theory this is supposed to make it easier to compare the updated BibTeX_ file with the original one, however, this doesn't always wook.

 Known issues
 ------------